How much interest on £100 million pounds can you earn?

 If you decide to invest your funds into other projects or items for long-term wealth building, below are some of the most popular options.

-• Property: Real estate and property are two of the most consistently invested assets for a reason.
-They’re stable, always in demand, and you can buy and sell them.
+Commercial and residential property are two of the most consistently invested assets for a reason.

 Is it best to invest or save £100 million?